Restaurant industry in Guangzhou: The People's Republic of China

-Communist Takeover
+Early PRC

 The power transition that took place in 1949 resulted in a significant decline in Guangzhou's restaurant industry.
 According to the 1996 Guangzhou Gazetteer, in that year, the registered number of food and drink establishments in the city dropped sharply from the 1948 figure of 12,000 to 1,380.
 Though this number is likely an underestimation due to the relatively late establishment of the Guangzhou municipal government in late October that year.

 The restaurant industry would recover briefly and to a limited extent in the early 1950s.
 Many major establishments re-opened in 1945, though only with partial capacity.
 For instance, the Beiyuan (北园, North Garden) Restaurant, which was destroyed during the Second Sino-Japanese War, operated near the original site in tents made of bamboo.
 During the New Democracy period between 1949 – 1952, market condition stabilized, and the restaurant industry began to recover.
 By 1952, registered food and drink establishment rose to 4,861, with a workforce of 17,059.
 The same year, the restaurant industry in Guangzhou recorded a retail revenue of 49.66 million Yuan, taking up 12.8% of the city's total retail revenue.